Henneberg-Systemdesign/cp2130/README.md

            status or write a new OTP ROM configuration, please make sure that you do the right thing, OTP means one-time-programmable!

+* GPIO chip:
-* GPIO chip: the driver implements a GPIO chip for all GPIOs of the CP2130, they can be accessed from userspace using the sysfs GPIO API or directly from another driver.
+  * The driver implements a GPIO chip for all GPIOs of the CP2130, they can be accessed from userspace using the sysfs GPIO API or directly from another driver.
+  * GPIO names by default look like this `/sys/class/gpio/spiXXXXX-_cs0`, `/sys/class/gpio/spiXXXXX-_rtr`, etc.
+    If yout want use standard sysfs names, like `/sys/class/gpio/gpio5`, add the parameter `CFLAGS_MODULE="-DDEFAULT_GPIO_NAMES"`, at the module compile stage